moebiussurfing/ofxSurfingImGui/README.md

 ## 4. TIMELINES AND SEQUENCERS [WIP]

 These are testing projects trying to build an operative but very basic timeline, to run very simple animations:
-* A kind of note on/off or clip start/end behaviour.
+* A kind of note on/off or clip start/end behavior.
 * A curve editor for a float variable automation.

 <details>